Seirdy/seirdy.one/content/posts/website-best-practices.md

 CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

 Darker backgrounds draw less power on devices with OLED screens; however, backgrounds should never be solid black.
 White text on a black background causes halation, especially among astigmatic readers.
 There has been some [experimental](https://www.laurenscharff.com/research/AHNCUR.html) and plenty of [anecdotal](https://jessicaotis.com/academia/never-use-white-text-on-a-black-background-astygmatism-and-conference-slides/) evidence to support this.
 I personally like a foreground and background of `#ececec` and `#0c0c0c`, respectively.
-These shades seem to be as far apart as possible without causing accessibility issues: `#0c0c0c` is barely bright enough to create a soft "glow" capable of minimizing halos.
+These shades seem to be as far apart as possible without causing accessibility issues: `#0c0c0c` is barely bright enough to create a soft "glow" capable of minimizing halos, but won't ruin contrast on cheap displays.

+"Just disable dark mode" is a poor response to users complaining about halation: it ignores the utility of dark themes described at the beginning of this section.

 If you can't bear the thought of parting with your solid-black background, worry not: there exists a CSS media feature and client-hint for contrast preferences called `prefers-contrast`.
 It takes the parameters `no-preference`, `less`, and `more`.
 You can serve increased-contrast pages to those who request `more`, and vice versa.
 Check [prefers-contrast on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast) for more information.